Contract Law in Singapore

 Quick and Efficient Dispute Resolution

 The Singapore government is a strong proponent of alternative dispute resolution as a way of minimising the duration of lawsuits and their cost to business in the event that a contract is violated.
-It created the Primary Dispute Resolution Centre, the Singapore Mediation Centre, Singapore International Arbitration Centre, Singapore Chamber of Maritime Arbitration and the Consumers’ Association of Singapore, all of which provide mediation and arbitration services to potential litigants.
+It created the State Courts Centre for Dispute Resolution (prior to the establishment of the SCCDR, all civil claims were referred to the Primary Dispute Resolution Centre for mediation), the Singapore Mediation Centre, Singapore International Arbitration Centre, Singapore Chamber of Maritime Arbitration and the Consumers’ Association of Singapore, all of which provide mediation and arbitration services to potential litigants.
 Those organizations have been very successful.
 For example, as of July 2014, 73% of the disputes referred to the Singapore Mediation Centre were settled without the need for litigation.
 To further develop arbitration skills, Singapore National University set up the Singapore International Arbitration Academy in 2012.

 Singapore’s advocacy of alternative dispute resolution along with its robust and efficient court system means that it takes on average of 150 days to enforce a contract in Singapore, compared to the worldwide average of 510.
 The cost of enforcement is only 25% of the claim.
 Those numbers make Singapore one of the best places in the world to enforce a contract.